260525813.2 MB

 Aquila is a fast, terminal-native toolkit for reducing and compositing

-automated pipelines.
+scripts and automated pipelines.

 The package includes three programs: